rarible/protocol/docs/getting-started/sdk-react-example.md

     ```

-## Create connection provider
+## Connection provider

+Create the `sdk-connection-provider.tsx` file in `src/connector` folder.
 Connection provider needed for handling blockchain wallet connection and pass connection and SDK objects to React context for using them in any app components.

-??? example "Create connection provider"
+??? example "sdk-connection-provider.tsx"

     ```typescript
     import React, { useEffect, useState } from "react"